 Pick the Right Size

 Storage units come in different sizes.
 If you have say a one-bedroom apartment you can ask the facility pros what size unit they recommend.
 You can also estimate how many boxes you’ll have and the total volume of your stuff before a site visit.
+But for a better idea of your storage needs, check out our room size calculator.
+Add items and the calculator will tell you in real time what size unit is best for you.

 Think about Climate Controlled Units

 If you have any musical instruments, wine, or other items that are prone to damage in extreme heat or cold or sensitive to humidity, you might want to consider a unit that has climate controls.
 Otherwise, arrange to store your sensitive items with a friend or relative.
+At Moishe’s, we can provide you with climate controlled self storage units upon request.
+In both our Bronx and Queens storage facilities, we can accommodate your precious art collection or inventory of wine fine by providing temperature controlled units.

 While it’s always better to house valuables with those you trust, always ensure the facility is safe and that you have sufficient insurance should you choose to store them in the unit.